 TeleTrusT would like to thank the following individuals for their participation in the TeleTrusT Task Force "State of the art" as well as for their active contribution in this guideline.

 Project management

-RA Karsten U. Bartels LL.M. - HK2 Rechtsanwälte Tomasz Lawicki - m3 management consulting GmbH
+RA Karsten U. Bartels LL.M. - HK2 Rechtsanwälte Tomasz Lawicki - Capgemini

 Authors and participating experts